 Local tree seedlings tend to be much better at getting established than saplings brought in from elsewhere and planting them reduces the chance of spreading diseases.
 We are so lucky in St Albans to have a magnificent disease-free Elm growing in Clarence Park.
 Guided by Heidi from Wilder St Albans, on Nov 17th 2021 we carefully cut 51 hopefully disease-resistant suckers from the ‘Mother Tree’.

-Wilderhood Watch members have been planting trees in our neighbourhood as part of the Woodland Trust’s Big Climate Fightback Campaign.
+Wilderhood Watch members planted trees in our neighbourhood in the Winter of 2018/2019 as part of the Woodland Trust’s Big Climate Fightback Campaign.

-Our latest tree planting was on January 19th when we planted some more trees at Bernards Heath Junior School – 27 in all, a mixture of silver birch, wild cherry and rowan.
-We will also be creating food and habitat for pollinators by planting five wildflower meadows after half-term.
-Please let us know if you would like to help.
+On January 19th 2019, we planted some more trees at Bernards Heath Junior School – 27 in all, a mixture of silver birch, wild cherry and rowan.

-So far we have planted thirty trees at Bernard’s Heath Junior School, to create two mini copses which will hopefully eventually provide shelter for the children and habitat for wildlife.
+On November 30th 2018, we planted thirty trees at Bernard’s Heath Junior School, to create two mini copses which will hopefully eventually provide shelter for the children and habitat for wildlife.
 They were mixture of Silver birch, Crab apple and Wild cherry.

 Also, on October 10th 2018, our Wilderhood Watch team planted a hedgerow at Bernard’s Heath Infant School, in collaboration with parents, Year 2 children and the PTA.
 Between us, we planted ninety saplings of Hazel, Hawthorn, Dog rose, Crabapple and Dogwood.